Skuldur/somnus/README.md

 To start using the CLI run `somnus configure` to create the configuration for the Somnus CLI.
 Then the raw data directory must contain three sub-directories:

 * `positives/` for audio files containing utterances of the keyword.
+Must contain at least 1 audio file.
 * `negatives/` for audio files containing speech that does not contain utterances of the keyword.
+Must contain at least 1 audio file.
 * `backgrounds/` for audio files that contain background noise.
+This directory is optional but we recommend adding noise to the training data so that the keyword detector also works in noisy conditions.

+The CLI currently supports the following audio types: **wav, mp3, flac, ogg, flv, wma, aac**

 #### Configure